 Digi Portal sues Hyatt and Marriott despite suffering hotel industry: The hotel industry has been hit hard by the COVID-19 pandemic.
 Nonetheless, NPE Digi Portal is pursuing hotel companies like Hyatt and Marriott through frivolous litigation, such as advertising patents, at a time when they are struggling to stay above water financially and create safe travel environments during a global health crisis.

-NPE Hawk Technology sues City of Mobile, Alabama: Hawk Technology also sued the city of Mobile, Alabama and Ladd Peebles Stadium, a 70-year-old municipal-run stadium and home to the University of South Alabama football team, alleging that they infringed on their video surveillance patent by using an Eagle Eye surveillance system.
-Hawk has sought, among other relief, that declatory judgement be made in its favor, as well as awards for damages, costs and fees.
-Mobile's story is an unecpected example of how COVID-19, coupled with predatory NPEs, has brought financial ruin to small towns.
+NPE Hawk Technology sues City of Mobile, Alabama: Hawk Technology sued the city of Mobile and Ladd Peebles Stadium, a 70-year-old municipal-run stadium and home to the University of South Alabama football team, alleging that they infringed on their video surveillance patent by using an Eagle Eye surveillance system.
+This is the latest example of how COVID-19, coupled with predatory NPEs, has brought financial harm to small towns.

 IP Edge affiliated NPE sued 7 retailers on the last day of 2020: On New Year’s Eve, in the Western District of Texas, Hitel Technologies, an affiliate of patent monetization company IP Edge, sued J. Crew, Elie Tahari, Urban Outfitters, GAP, Big Lots, Men’s Wearhouse and Hot Topic over a patent related to product browsing by keyword searching.
 Earlier last year, Hitel sued other retailers like Giorgio Armani, Gucci, Levi Strauss and Nike over the same patent.